Bioprotocols/labop/examples/interlab-endpoint.md

 32. Transfer 100.0 microliter of `LB Broth+chloramphenicol` sample to wells A1:H1, A10:H10, A12:H12 of  96 well microplate `plate 2`.
 Maintain at 4.0 degree Celsius during transfer.
 These are the blanks.
 33. Cover `plate 1` samples in 96 well microplate with your choice of material to prevent evaporation.
 34. Measure 6 hr absorbance timepoint of `plate 1` at 600.0 nanometer.
-35. Measure 6 hr fluorescence timepoint of `plate 1` with excitation wavelength of 485.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+35. Measure 6 hr fluorescence timepoint of `plate 1` with excitation wavelength of 485.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 36. Measure 6 hr absorbance timepoint of `plate 2` at 600.0 nanometer.
-37. Measure 6 hr fluorescence timepoint of `plate 2` with excitation wavelength of 485.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+37. Measure 6 hr fluorescence timepoint of `plate 2` with excitation wavelength of 485.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 38. Import data for `baseline absorbance of culture (day 2) measurements of cultures (0 hr timepoint)`, `0 hr absorbance timepoint measurements of plate 1`, `0 hr fluorescence timepoint measurements of plate 1`, `6 hr absorbance timepoint measurements of plate 1`, `6 hr fluorescence timepoint measurements of plate 1`, `6 hr absorbance timepoint measurements of plate 2`, `6 hr fluorescence timepoint measurements of plate 2` into provided Excel file.
 ---
-Timestamp: 2022-05-05 15:02:10.971436---
+Timestamp: 2022-05-09 06:23:37.161603---
 Protocol version: 1.0b